JuhaniUri/commands-cheatsheet/Oracle/policies/README.md

 Usually the DB_NAME and SID are same but they need not be same

-So I generally have kept thing simple and used this pattern:
+So I generally have kept thing simple and used this pattern.
+Port: 1521 is resvered for live, 1522 - 1529 is for TEST/DEV enviroments.

 ### LIVE:
 Some 4 letter synonym for application.